 Signatures can be captured even if there are no missing items or new damages recorded during the check.

-Signatures for Shipper Destination Checks
+Signatures for Final Destination Checks

 Instead: